 While the business was growing nicely, I was finding myself increasingly overwhelmed.
 Unsurprisingly, I reached the inevitable—burnout.

-At that point, I decided to take a step back and reevaluate my business priorities.
+At that point, I decided to step back and reevaluate my business priorities.
 I realised that what I was doing daily – endless follow-ups, micromanaging my teams because I was constantly throwing them into the unknown with the new projects, spending hours looking at the financials, overseeing marketing, etc. – was not satisfying me or the entire team.

 That’s when I started my thought leadership journey.
 For me, it was a reflective exercise.